JohnMarzulli/StratuxHud/readme.md

 This project uses the Liberation family of fonts.
 They can be found at <https://pagure.io/liberation-fonts/>

 The initial project was inspired by Kris Knigga's PyAhrs project <https://github.com/kdknigga/pyahrs>

+Many thanks to the Aithre team for providing the unit used to develop the plugin, and for their support in understanding the Aithre interface.

 The following components are used: